 The origins of the Spanish Grand Tour as we know it are resembling the beginnings of adventure novels.
-Born in a difficult environment and struggling to survive, our hero strives to find its place in the complicated and hostile world, dominated by stronger players.
+Born in a difficult environment and struggling to survive, our hero strives to find his place in the complicated and hostile world, dominated by stronger players.

 The unstable political situation and war marked the first decade of La Vuelta as they did the life of one of its first racers and talented cyclists: the life of one Julián Berrendero.
-This unknown young man appeared at the second edition of La Vuelta in 1936 and unexpectedly posed a threat to the race’s favourite: Gustaaf Deeloor.
-While Deeloor ultimately won the race, Berrendero claimed a promising fourth position and joined the 1936 Tour a month later.
+This unknown young man appeared at the second edition of La Vuelta in 1936 and unexpectedly posed a threat to the race’s favourite: Gustaaf Deloor.
+While Deloor ultimately won the race, Berrendero claimed a promising fourth position and joined the 1936 Tour a month later.

 Crossing the finish line of the Grande Boucle, Julián learned his own country has plunged into the atrocious Spanish Civil War.
 The young cyclist decided to stay in France and run a bicycle shop.
 Still exiled, he signed a document pledging his allegiance to the regime of 1931.
 When the civil war was over and thousands of Spaniards fled the country, Julián finally embarked on his way back home, driven by homesickness and the wish to see his family.
 Unfortunately, the minute Berrendero set foot on Spanish soil, he was arrested by the Francoist regime he openly criticized before.